 Community-based learning enhances students’ personal development, their sense of belonging to their community, and their understanding of community roles and responsibilities.
 Community-based experiences also help students develop skills described in the Conference Board of Canada’s Employability Skills 2000+ (2000), including fundamental, personal management, and teamwork skills; specific career, occupation, and job skills; and labour market knowledge and understanding

-The TCRSB currently offers the following community-based learning courses and/or programs:
+The TCRCE currently offers the following community-based learning courses and/or programs:

-- Options & Opportunities (O2), a grades 10-12 program offered in all 8 TCRSB high schools
+- Options & Opportunities (O2), a grades 10-12 program offered in all 8 TCRCE high schools.

-- Co-operative Education, a compulsory course for all O2 students, but non-O2 students can also enroll in Co-op at DHCS, YCMHS & DRHS
+- Co-operative Education, a compulsory course for all O2 students, but non-O2 students can also enroll in Co-op at YCMHS, BMHS & DRHS.

-- Skilled Trades courses, offered at the grade 10 & 11 level at SRHS & BMHS only
+- Skilled Trades courses, offered at the grade 10 & 11 level at SRHS & BMHS only.
+A new Skilled Trades Centre will open at DRHS in September 2019.

 - Discovering Opportunities (DO), a grade 9 program offered at YCMHS only